jhsu802701/rubyonracetracks/docker-getting_started.md

 * You should have MX Linux (or a similar Debian-based Linux distro) installed.
 The instructions provided here and in the associated GitHub repositories are based on the assumption that you are using MX Linux.
 * If you are a [Mac](mac.html) or [Windows](windows.html) user, please install MX Linux (or a similar Linux distro) on a virtual machine with VirtualBox.

-### Step 1: Install Git and LXTerminal, and remove Xfce Terminal.
+### Step 1: Install Git and replace Xfce Terminal with LXTerminal.
 * Open an Xfce terminal, and enter the following commands:
 ```
 sudo apt-get update; sudo apt-get install -y git lxterminal;\